By Nick Touran, Ph.D., P.E., 2018-02-04 , Reading time: 4 minutes

 Humans successfully harnessed the uncontrolled fusion reaction as a thermonuclear bomb (aka a hydrogen bomb) in 1952.
 Since then, a huge amount of research and effort has gone into finding ways to control fusion and make practical civil power from it.
 The challenge is that light atoms repel each other like magnets (hydrogen nuclei are positively charged) so you have to input enough energy to overcome the repulsion until the nuclei “touch” in such a way that the strong nuclear force can take over and undergo fusion.
 We are currently able to cause atoms to fuse in a controlled environment, but so far we’ve had to input more energy to push them than we get out.

-To get practical fusion, you need three things:
+To get practical fusion, you need five things:

 There are three fundamental ways people have tried to do this: